 For the above reasons, it is not possible for the Excel version of the spreadsheet to determine where the cap is first to be applied.
 Box 98 should be used to explain how the cap has been applied.
+The pensionable pay for added years must, therefore, be entered manually on pages 11-14 to ensure the correct amount is pensioned.

-Box 39: Standard method for calculation of non-NHS expenses.
+Box 39: Standard method for calculation of Non-NHS expenses.